bnb-chain/BEPs/BEP7.md

 - Total Supply: Total supply is the total number of issued NFT tokens belong to this collection.

-- Mintable: A boolean balue to indicate whether the owner can increase the totalSupply.
+- Mintable: A boolean value to indicate whether the owner can increase the totalSupply.

 - NFTs: An array contains items in NFT interface(described below)